WefPok/PMLDL_Assignment1/reports/process_report.md

 Building on the first two hypotheses, I posited that fine-tuning the pre-trained T5 model specifically on the paraphrase task would lead to a model that could not only detect toxicity but also generate non-toxic paraphrases.
 This required setting up a custom training loop with a carefully chosen loss function that would encourage the model to minimize toxicity while maintaining semantic similarity.

 ## Results
 After implementing the above hypotheses, I evaluated the model's performance.
-The results indicated a substantial improvement over the baseline model.
+The results indicated a substantial improvement over the text toxicity level.
 The T5 model, once fine-tuned on the paraphrasing task with the preprocessed data, was able to generate non-toxic paraphrases that retained the meaning of the original sentences with a high degree of fidelity.
-This was evidenced by improved scores on both toxicity reduction and semantic similarity metrics, confirming my initial hypotheses.
+This was evident by testing it on many samples.
+More over as visualization shows model learned to pay less attention to toxic tokens, confirming my initial hypotheses.

 In conclusion, the combination of a powerful pre-trained model like T5, meticulous data preprocessing, and task-specific fine-tuning proved to be a successful approach to text detoxification.
 Moving forward, I plan to explore additional refinements in data preprocessing and model training to further enhance the quality of the paraphrases generated.